Texas Core Competencies for Early Childhood Practitioners and Administrators

 Core competencies refer to specific, basic concepts, skills and abilities that early childhood professionals should learn, understand and be able to demonstrate.
 Core competencies are the foundation of a professional development system.

 In Texas, we have developed core competencies for Practitioners and Administrators, with the intent of providing guidance to professionals seeking training and for trainers seeking training topics.
 Below you will find a list of the Core Competency Areas pertaining to each group.
-For a complete list of the observable competencies that fall under each area, please download the full Core Competencies document.
-(Click here for Spanish.)
+For a complete list of the observable competencies that fall under each area, please visit TECPDS to download the full Core Competencies document in English or Spanish.

 Early childhood practitioners are those professionals (regardless of early childhood setting) who provide direct instruction and/or care to young children.
 Common job titles for practitioners include: teacher, assistant teacher, provider, and caregiver.
 Practitioners may use the Core Competencies as a self-assessment tool or checklist.

 Early childhood program administrators are those professionals who are responsible for planning, managing, implementing, and evaluating early childhood programs.
 Common job titles include: center director, site manager, school administrator, program manager, coordinator, and principal.
 Administrators may use the Core Competencies to identify areas of need, create targeted professional development plans for the entire staff or individual practitioners, and to evaluate the appropriateness of training offerings.